Outline of life forms

+The following outline is provided as an overview of and topical guide to life forms:

-Life form (also spelled life-form or lifeform) is an entity that is living, such as plants (flora) and animals (fauna).
+A life form (also spelled life-form or lifeform) is an entity that is living, such as plants (flora), animals (fauna), and fungi (funga).
 It is estimated that more than 99% of all species that ever existed on Earth, amounting to over five billion species, are extinct.

 Earth is the only celestial body known to harbor life forms.
-No form of extraterrestrial life has been discovered yet.
+No form of extraterrestrial life has yet been discovered.